-As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 79.05% and approximately 7.99% of the Mortgage Loans by aggregate Unpaid Principal Balance of the Mortgage Loans as of the Cut-Off Date have AVM current loan-to-value ratios in excess of 100%.
-The AVM current loan-to-value ratios for the Mortgage Loans are based on valuations of the related mortgaged properties obtained through an automated value from Freddie Mac's automated valuation model, Home Value Explorer® ("HVE®") when available.
+As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 67.47% based on the aggregate Unpaid Principal Balance of the Mortgage Loans and approximately 7.51% by aggregate Unpaid Principal Balance of the Mortgage Loans as of the Cut-Off Date have AVM current loan-to-value ratios in excess of 100%.
+The AVM current loan-to-value ratios for the Mortgage Loans were based on valuations of the related mortgaged properties obtained through Freddie Mac's automated valuation model, Home Value Explorer® ("HVE®") when available.
 When an HVE value was not available, an MSA level house price index was used to estimate property values.
 If an MSA level house price index was not available, a state level house price index was used to estimate property values.
 The valuations provided herein may not reflect the actual values of the mortgaged properties in the open market.

-Mortgage loans with high current loan-to-value ratios leave the mortgagor with little, no or negative equity in the related mortgaged property, which may result in increased delinquencies by mortgagors.
+Mortgage loans with high current loan-to-value ratios leave the mortgagor with little, no or negative equity in the related mortgaged property, which may result in increased delinquencies.
 Fluctuations in the residential real estate market, the reduction in the availability of mortgage credit and other negative trends, may have the effect of reducing the values of the mortgaged properties from the updated values described above.
 A reduction in the values of the mortgaged properties may reduce the likelihood that liquidation proceeds or other proceeds will be sufficient to pay off the related mortgage loans fully.

-The Rate of Default on Mortgage Loans that Are Secured by Investor Properties May be Higher than on Other Mortgage Loans residence or second home.
+The Rate of Default on Mortgage Loans that Are Secured by Investor Properties May be Higher than on Other Mortgage Loans

+Certain of the Mortgage Loans may be secured by investor properties.
+An investor property is a property which, at the time of origination, the mortgagor represented would not be used as the mortgagor's primary residence or second home.
 Because the mortgagor is not living on the property, the mortgagor may be more likely to default on the mortgage loan than on a comparable mortgage loan secured by a primary residence, or to a lesser extent, a second home.
 In addition, income expected to be generated from an investor property may have been considered for underwriting purposes in addition to the income of the mortgagor from other sources.
 Should this income not materialize or later disappear, it is possible the mortgagor would not have sufficient resources to make payments on the mortgage loan.